Ouija (2007 film)

 Ouija is a 2007 Filipino supernatural horror film directed by Topel Lee, and screenplay by Aloy Adlawan.
 It is Topel Lee's first feature-length horror film.
-The film stars Jolina Magdangal, Iza Calzado, Rhian Ramos, and Judy Ann Santos with Desiree del Valle is haunted by a spirit they accidentally unleashed while playing a Ouija board.
-The film was produced by VIVA and GMA Pictures.
+The film stars Jolina Magdangal, Iza Calzado, Rhian Ramos, and Judy Ann Santos with Desiree del Valle.

-This is the second film co-produced by GMA Films and VIVA Films years after VIVA withdrew from GMA.
-The joint production between the two companies was proven a success since fans believe that there is still chemistry among the two companies and it led to more jointly produced movies that became box-office hits.

 Plot

 Half-sisters Aileen and Romina, along with first cousins Sandra and Ruth, reunite in Camiguin to bury their grandmother.
 Accompanied by Sandra's friend, Lucy, the girls dare to call on the spirits of the dead when they find their old Ouija board from when they were kids.
 The Ouija board is burned by accident before they are able to finish the ritual, trapping a murderous entity around them.
 As they begin to realize the terror that they have brought upon themselves, Aileen and Romina's hostile relationship becomes even more strained, while Lucy's sanity brings a heavy burden on Sandra, and Ruth's nanny and boyfriend, Gino, is unknowingly pulled into the danger and horror that awaits all of them.
 Aileen, a criminal advocate, accidentally kills a rape victim who was also haunted.

 Confronted by imminent death, the girls have nowhere to go unless they can identify the spirit and find out where it is buried.
 It is only by leading the spirit to its burial ground that they will be able to release the spirit from the Ouija board and survive its fatal hauntings.

 Using the Ouija board, the girls find that the ghost of a girl named Magda the Snake (she is called “The Snake” because she had the skin of snake at birth) is haunting them.
 They find Magda's corpse from under the sea and frees her spirit with the help of a priest.
 Magda was murdered by her envious twin sister Melda, because their parents loved Magda more.
 At the end it is revealed that it was Melda's spirit who haunted the girls and Magda's spirit was trying to protect them.
 Since they freed Magda's spirit, there is no one to protect them from Melda.
 At the end of the movie, Melda kills every girl.